 In a system without central control, it’s essential to know that nobody is cheating.
-The idea of double-spending refers to the ability to spend the same money twice.
+Double-spending refers to the ability to spend the same money twice.
 Physical money leaves your hand when you spend it.
 Digital transactions, however, can be copied just like music or movies.
-When you send money through a bank, they make sure that you can’t move the same money twice.
+When you send money through a bank, they ensure you can’t move the same money twice.
 In a system without central control, we need a way to prevent this kind of double-spending, which is effectively the same as forging money.

 Satoshi is describing that the participants of the Bitcoin network work together to timestamp (put in order) transactions so that we know what came first.
 Therefore we can reject any future attempts to spend the same money.

 Satoshi tackled several interesting technical problems to address the issues of privacy, debasement, and central control in current monetary systems.
-In the end, he created a peer to peer network that anyone could join without revealing their identity or having to trust any other participant.
+Ultimately, he created a peer-to-peer network that anyone could join without revealing their identity or having to trust any other participant.

-When Bitcoin launched, only a handful of people used it and ran the Bitcoin software on their computers to power the Bitcoin network.
-Most people at the time thought it was a joke, or that the system would reveal serious design flaws that would make it unworkable.
+When Bitcoin launched, only a handful of people used it.
+It ran the Bitcoin software on their computers to power the Bitcoin network.
+Most people at the time thought it was a joke or that the system would reveal serious design flaws that would make it unworkable.

 Over time, more people joined the network, using their computers to add security to the network.
-People started exchanging Bitcoins for goods and services, giving it real-world value.
-Currency exchanges emerged that swapped Bitcoin for almost every traditional fiat currency in the world.
+People started exchanging Bitcoins for goods and services, giving them real-world value.
+Currency exchanges emerged that swapped Bitcoin for almost every traditional fiat currency globally.

 Ten years after its invention, Bitcoin is used by millions of people with tens to hundreds of thousands of nodes running the free Bitcoin software, which is developed by hundreds of volunteers and companies worldwide.
 The Bitcoin network has grown to secure more than a hundred billion dollars worth of value.

 Computers that participate in securing the Bitcoin network are known as miners.
-They operate industrial operations across the world, investing millions of dollars into specialized mining hardware that only does one thing: ensure that Bitcoin is the most secure network on the planet.
+They operate industrial operations worldwide, investing millions of dollars into specialized mining hardware that only does one thing: ensure that Bitcoin is the most secure network on the planet.

 Miners expend electricity to make Bitcoin transactions secure against modification.
-Because miners compete with each other for scarce number of bitcoins produced per day, they must always find the cheapest energy sources on the planet to stay profitable.
-Miners operate in places ranging from hydroelectric dams in the far reaches of China to wind farms in Texas, to Canadian oilfields that produce gas that would otherwise be vented or flared into the atmosphere.
+Because miners compete with each other for the scarce number of Bitcoins produced daily, they must always find the cheapest energy sources on the planet to stay profitable.
+Miners operate in places ranging from hydroelectric dams in the far reaches of China to wind farms in Texas to Canadian oilfields that produce gas that would otherwise be vented or flared into the atmosphere.